Douwe-Spaanderman/InteractiveNet/README.md

 3. InteractiveNet needs to know where you intent to save raw data, processed data and results.
 Follow [these](documentation/env_variables.md) instructions to set up environment paths.

 # Usage
+Interactivenet installs several new commands to your terminal, which are used to run the interactivenet pipeline.
+All commands have the prefix ```interactivenet_```.
+All commands have a ```-h``` of ```--help``` option to give you more information on how to use them.

 ## Running on a new dataset
 Using InteractiveNet requires you to structure your dataset in a format closely following the data structure of [Medical Segmentation Decthlon](http://medicaldecathlon.com/).
 How to convert your dataset to be compatible with InteractiveNet can be found [here](documentation/dataset_conversion.md).
 Also, for InteractiveNet interior margin points are required, if it is not possible to create these interactions manual, we provide options to derive these interactions
 [synthetically](documentation/synthetic_interactions.md)

 ### Fingerprinting and preprocessing
-InteractiveNet uses fingerprinting of the dataset to determine the best strategy for preprocessing and determines best network configurations. you can run the preprocessing by:
+InteractiveNet uses fingerprinting of the dataset to determine the best strategy for preprocessing and determines best network configurations. you can run fingerprinting, experiment planning and processing in one go using:

 ```
+interactivenet_plan_and_process -t TaskXXX_YOURTASK
 ```

+This command creates and populates the interactivenet_processed/TaskXXX_MYTASK folder, with plans on experiment running, and preprocessed .npz and .pkl files for your data.
+This is done so training is significantly faster.
+Finally, using ```-v``` or ```--verbose``` with the above command will create snapshots of all the images at different timepoints of the processing pipeline.
+More specifically, it will create images from: raw data, the exponentialized geodesic map, and final processed data.

+Using ```-h``` or ```--help``` for planning and processing gives you multiple options to adjust settings in the experiment.
+One option I would advise to use is setting the ```-s``` or ```--seed``` to a set value.
+This will make sure that you will be able to replicate your experiments.
+If you forgot to do this, don't worry the randomly generated seed is stored in plans.json file.

+Note, that together, depending on how powerful your CPU is, running planning and preprocessing might take up to half an hour.

 ### Training